 Where: Meet at 34th Avenue between 77th and 78th St. in Travers Park, Queens

-What: On Saturday, June 26 at 11 a.m., join NYC Park’s Urban Park Rangers on a walking tour of the Queens Pride Parade route, discussing its history along with its significance to NYC’s parks.
+What: On Saturday, June 11 at 1 p.m., join NYC Park’s Urban Park Rangers on a walking tour of the Queens Pride Parade route, discussing its history along with the neighborhood of Jackson Heights and Queens’ LGBTQ+ community.
 Register here.

 Where: Van Cortlandt Nature Center in Van Cortlandt Park, The Bronx

-What: Celebrate LGBTQ+ Pride Month with the Urban Park Rangers on Saturday, June 26 at 10 a.m.
-On this fun and inclusive adventure, enjoy a hike about all things birding, from color identification to conservation.
+What: Celebrate LGBTQ+ Pride Month with the Urban Park Rangers on Sunday, June 26 at 1 p.m.
+On this fun and inclusive adventure, enjoy a hike about all things birding, including searching for birds featuring the colors of the LGBTQ+ pride flag.
 All friends and allies are welcome.
 Read more here.

 40. Get groovy at Flipper’s Rainbow Pop Skate with MAC